ztomm/express-responsive-images/README.md

 ```

 ### breakpoints (array)
-Array of legal sizes the images get scaled to.
+Array of allowed sizes images get scaled to.

 Example: A notebook device with a width of 1280px will create and get images scaled to 1280px in width (exact breakpoint).